CozmycDev/DreamDiffusion-Spigot/README.md

 ## Contact

-For support or inquiries, please open an issue on the GitHub repository or reach out to the development team via the SpigotMC page.
+For support or inquiries, please open an issue on the GitHub repository.

 ---